 Benefits and Costs of a Washington Semester

 Tuition for the Washington semester is the same as it would be for a semester in Ann Arbor.
-However, the incremental cost of the program can be up to $5,000 more for the semester, depending on specifics particular to the student (lost work study, travel costs, cost of clothing, and overall higher housing, food and other costs in Washington outlined in more detail under Apply to MIW).
+However, the incremental cost of the program can be up to $5,000 or more for the semester, depending on specifics particular to the student (lost work study, travel costs, cost of clothing, and overall higher housing, food and other costs in Washington outlined in more detail under Apply to MIW).

 Students who are admitted to the program are automatically recalculated for financial aid, and most receive a $1,000 stipend to help with the increased costs in Washington.(Athletes and exchange students are not eligible for the stipend.)

 - Work experience in desired field, acquire job search skills,

 - Networking with professionals in DC and contacts for future activities,